IvetoIvanova/RandomSentencesGeneratorByIvelinaIvanova/README.md

 # RandomSentencesGeneratorByIvelinaIvanova
-The Random Sentence Generator is a Java application that generates random sentences based on a predefined sentence model.
+RandomSentencesGeneratorByIvelinaIvanova is a console-based Java implementation of the "Random Sentences Generator" that generates random sentences based on a predefined sentence model.
 The goal of this project is to provide a fun and creative way to generate diverse and interesting sentences with different structures.
+These phrases can add a touch of humour and be a cool way to surprise other by sharing a stand-out sentence on social media platform and gathering your network`s reaction.

 ## Solution
 The solution involves creating arrays for names, places, verbs, nouns, adverbs, and details.
 The application uses a random word selection method to construct sentences based on various sentence structures, including normal sentences, questions, and complex sentences.